IVF at Pacific Fertility Center

 IVF is considered to be one of the most efficient forms of fertility treatment, in that it usually provides the highest rates of successful conception for any one treatment cycle.
 For patients with severe male factor infertility or significantly blocked fallopian tubes, IVF treatment is the only realistic treatment option.
 It is often recommended for older patients or when IUI and medications have not been successful.

-To read about the stages of IVF, read the IVF Tour.
+To read about the stages of IVF, read the IVF Process.

 If a question or concern is not answered during the tour please do not hesitate to contact our IVF treatment staff.
 You can also visit our Bay Area center to discuss IVF treatment in further detail.